vatis-project/website/docs/client/user-settings.markdown

 * **Password**: your VATSIM password
 * **Network Rating**: your VATSIM network rating
 * **Suppress ATIS update notification sound**: If checked, the notification sound for new ATIS updates will be disabled
+* **Automatically fetch ATIS letter**: If checked, vATIS will automatically retrieve the real-world digital ATIS letter for supported stations upon connecting to the network.